arangodb/docs/arangograph/single-sign-on.md

 This feature is only available in ArangoGraph Enterprise.
 {% endhint %}

-ArangoGraph provides support to enable Single Sign-On (SSO) authentication using SAML 2.0 with SCIM provisioning.
+ArangoGraph provides support to enable **Single Sign-On** (SSO) authentication using **Security Assertion Markup language 2.0** (SAML 2.0) with the **System for Cross-domain Identity Management** (SCIM) provisioning.
 This enables you to propagate to ArangoGraph any user access changes by using the dedicated API.

+## About SAML 2.0

+The Security Assertion Markup language 2.0 (SAML 2.0) is an open standard created to provide cross-domain single sign-on (SSO).
+It allows you to authenticate in multiple web applications by using a single set of login credentials.

+SAML SSO works by transferring user authentication data from the identity provider (IdP) to the service provider (SP) through an exchange of digitally signed XML documents.

+## About SCIM

 [SCIM](https://www.rfc-editor.org/rfc/rfc7644){:target="_blank"}, or the System for Cross-domain Identity Management [specification](http://www.simplecloud.info/){:target="_blank"},